JacobLee23/CSE-15L-Lab-Reports/reports/week-1.md

 ![File Hierarchy](https://jacoblee23.github.io/CSE-15L-Lab-Reports/assets/week-1/file-hierarchy.png)

-*The content of this lab report will refer to the above file hierarchy.*
+*Note: The content of this lab report will refer to the above file hierarchy.*

 ***